Field Trips

 RL, RI, W

-Participants will explore gardening, identify living and non-living organisms, and dive deeper to understand their impact on the environment and the circular economy.
-Participants will also engage in hands-on activities involving measurement and problem based learning, all while using sustainable materials.
+Students will explore gardening, identify living and non-living organisms, and dive deeper to understand their impact on the environment and the circular economy.
+Students will also engage in hands-on activities involving measurement and problem based learning, all while using sustainable materials.

 Scraps to Sustainability